Vishal Kaith: Senior

 After a spell out of the national team, Kaith was recalled to the national team for matches against Maldives and Bangladesh in the March 2025 FIFA Window.
 Kaith played the full 90 minutes against Maldives, keeping a clean sheet in an eventual 3-0 win.
 With this appearance, Kaith also broke the record for the longest gap between two appearances for a player in Indian senior men's team history, with 2,377 days between his last appearance in September 2018 to his appearance against Maldives in 2025.

 Style of play

-Kaith is a talented, complete, aggressive, and often instinctive goalkeeper, who is recognized for his reflexes, prowess, and anticipation when coming off his line in one on one situations, as well as his confidence, goalkeeping technique, reactions, and ability to get to ground quickly to collect, parry, or even challenge for the ball with his feet; when playing in teams that rely upon high defensive lines, he has often functioned as a sweeper-keeper, frequently rushing out of his area to clear the ball or face opponents who have beaten the offside trap.
+Kaith is a talented and often instinctive goalkeeper, who is recognized for his reflexes, goalkeeping technique, reactions, and ability to get to ground quickly to collect, parry, or even challenge for the ball with his feet; when playing in teams that rely upon high defensive lines, he has often functioned as a sweeper-keeper, frequently rushing out of his area to clear the ball or face opponents who have beaten the offside trap.